lavaeater/i.am.just.a.game/README.md

 A [LibGDX](http://libgdx.badlogicgames.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).

+## How I work on this project

+I try to follow this paradigm for working on this project: **P**lan, **W**ork and **E**valuate (or **A**sess), where I plan for five what I will do for the coming say 25 minutes of time, and then after that time is up I smash together an planning / evaluation for the coming 20 minutes.

 ## WIP feature of the day

 It appears that I can come up with features that I perform no valuable work on, whatsoever.
 This time it seems my thought process was that I was going to start working on Social Needs, but hey, I implemented Path Finding instead.
 So, social needs is on some kind of todo-list for now.

+### Is this readme actually a blog of sorts?

+Maybe it is, in fact.
+I will now abandon the development branch and simply work like a gitflow-thing instead.

 ### A Free Map